-It is sometimes listed on a fax machine or phone as a switch with an option for “T” or “P.”
+Some fax machines or phone list it as a switch with an option for “T” or “P.”

-Almost all telephone networks in the world today use tone dialing.
-It is the method of pressing buttons and those buttons make a sound.
+Almost all telephone networks in today’s world use tone dialing.
+It is the method of pressing buttons, and those buttons make a sound.
 We are not aware of any telephone networks that are not able to use tone dialing (if there are any, we’d love to hear about them).

 Pulse dialing is the system used on old rotary phones.
-While the format is widely supported by traditional landline phone networks, many VoIP phone systems no longer support the format.
+While traditional landline phone networks widely support the format, many VoIP phone systems no longer support the format.
 Many telephone menus (“press 1 for service, press 2 for sales,” etc.) will not be able to understand signals from a pulse phone.

 Any fax or phone with a “tone/pulse” selector should be set to “tone” unless the phone network is rotary (pulse) only.